WRITER AT WORK T-shirt from Mr Edit. Essential kit. Click on the

 "For a guy who doesn't claim to be a proof reader,

-I sent them too.
+[magazine] editor I sent them too.
 They don't pay much, I might add.
-But it's a promising
+But

-you've got a very nice and helpful website."
+"Yes, you've got a nice and helpful website."